 There has been a fair bit of scaremongering (and some unseemly profiteering on the back of scaremongering) surrounding GDPR.

-If you are looking at files of old email addresses and wondering if you can continue to send business marketing emails after 25 May, Electric Marketing’s data cleansing services can help you tidy up your b2b mailing lists and remove the records that are incorrect.
+If you are looking at files of old email addresses and wondering if you can continue to send business marketing emails, Electric Marketing’s data cleansing services can help you tidy up your b2b mailing lists and remove the records that are incorrect.

-If you are unlucky enough to come to the attention of the ICO after 25 May, the fact that you have taken steps to comply with the regulation that data must be up-to-date will stand you in good stead.
+If you are unlucky enough to come to the attention of the ICO, the fact that you have taken steps to comply with the regulation that data must be up-to-date will stand you in good stead.
 The new regulation is clear that companies which fall foul of the new rules will be given guidance to put things right.

 What the regulation does not specify is how up-to-date must your b2b data be?
 It does not define a time-frame for ‘up-to-date’.
 Given that data on large companies decays at a rate of 50% in each 12 months, Electric Marketing is working on the assumption that data that is more than a year old probably falls into the not up-to-date category.
-Our tests show that half of the records sold in April 2017 will now be incorrect in some way, be it a new postcode, changed phone number, new email address or change of person’s name or job title.
+Our tests show that half of the records sold 12 months ago will now be incorrect in some way, be it a new postcode, changed phone number, new email address or change of person’s name or job title.

 If you have not kept your data files up-to-date consider using a data suppression file such as Electric Marketing’s Leavers Database to get rid of the egregious errors.
 It will be tricky to convince the ICO that your data is up-to-date if it contains company names such as Monarch Airlines, Allied Domecq and Consignia.
 Or London phone numbers beginning 0171.